Democrats 'like' it: The secret to Ocasio-Cortez's social media success

 Lawmakers' bungled questions to tech executives at recent hearings have shown just how many in Congress remain woefully ignorant about even the basics of technology that is now integral to the lives and political reality of tens of millions of Americans.

-So it's not surprising that Democrats turned to their youngest new member for some advice, just as grandparents might ask their grandson for help setting up Facebook.
+So it's not surprising that Democrats turned to their youngest new member for some advice, just as grandparents might ask their grandchildren for help setting up Facebook.

 But if this is the future, even proponents worry about some pitfalls.